anirudhtopiwala/beginner_tutorials/README.md

 After following the build instructions:

-Run roscore in a new terminal:
+Run roscore in a new terminal keeping path as your current workspace:
 ```
 source devel/setup.bash
 roscore
 ```

-Then run talker node from a new terminal:
+Then run talker node from a new terminal keeping path as your current workspace:
 ```
 source devel/setup.bash
 rosrun beginner_tutorials talker
 ```
-Finally run listener node from a new terminal:
+Finally run listener node from a new terminal keeping path as your current workspace:
 ```
 source devel/setup.bash
 rosrun beginner_tutorials listener